firiceguo/get-img/README.md

 This project aim to get images from internet.

+It's huge welcome to:

-This project is still a demo with countless bugs.
-It's very welcome to give me pull requests and become a countributor of this project.
+- give me pull requests and become a countributor of this project

+- raising issues to me.

 ## What you could do